 The Charter of Rights for Children and Young People in Care states simply and clearly the rights of children and young people who are under the guardianship or in the custody of the Chief Executive of the Department for Child Protection.

-The South Australian Parliament has legislated that any person involved with children in care in a formal capacity, such as a social worker or a carer, must consider and ‘seek to implement to the fullest extent possible, the terms of the Charter’ (Children’s Protection Act 1993, 52EF).
+The South Australian Parliament has legislated that any person involved with children in care in a formal capacity, such as a social worker or a carer, must consider and ‘seek to implement to the fullest extent possible, the terms of the Charter’ (Children and Young People (Safety) Act 2017).
 The Charter is promoted and monitored by the Office of the Guardian for Children and Young People.
 It can be downloaded from the Guardian's website.You can download a copy of the Charter here.

 Advocating for the rights of children in care